kindnesskay/bucket-list/README.md

 - **Delete Items**: Remove items from your bucket list when they are no longer relevant or needed.

 - **Coming Soon**: Stay tuned for more exciting features that will enhance your bucket list experience.

-## Installation

-To run the BucketList App on your local machine or device, follow these steps:

 # Usage